Fowler's 4 hits, 4 RBIs lead Cardinals over Brewers 13-5

 Ryan Braun, Hernán Pérez, Yasmani Grandal and Travis Shaw homered for Milwaukee, which has lost five of six.

-Jack Flaherty (2-1) allowed four runs and three hits — all homers — in six innings for the Cardinals.
+Jack Flaherty (2-1) allowed four runs and three hits — all homers — in six innings.
 He struck out 10, reaching double digits for the fourth time in his big league career.

 "Balls are really flying," Flaherty said.
 "Guys are going to hit home runs, and you're going to give up home runs.
 Mistakes are going to be made."